captainerd/VentoCart/README.md

 VentoCart not only offers a feature-rich e-commerce solution but also prioritizes modernization and ease of use.
 With VentoCart, configuring and managing your store is faster and more straightforward than ever before.

-# Ventocart Change-log v4.5.5.2

-## Added
-- Full example theme added to the marketplace.
-- Ajaxified the categories/filters, and pagination is now fully in AJAX.
-- Added an infinite scroll toggle in the Admin System/Settings/Edit Store/Option tab at the product, which enables or disables infinite scroll vs pagination.

-# Ventocart Change-log v4.5.5.1

-## Features & Enhancements

-- **Revamped Captcha:**
-  - Combined JavaScript checks with a more scrambled font and a refresh captcha button.

-- **Revamped Attributes:**
-  - Attributes can now have one-to-one or one-to-many listings.
-One-to-one listings automatically fall under a "General" listing, Attributes are now sortable via drag-and-drop.

-- **Admin Enhancements:**
-  - **CKEditor Upgrade:** CKEditor 4 stopped receiving updates since its End of Life in June 2023.
-Due to this, we upgraded from CKEditor 4 to TinyMCE 6.
-Enhanced functionality includes automatic picture uploads to the server during paste or drag and drop into the editor.
-  - **Image Manager:** Improved to allow multiple image selections for products at once.
-Ordering is now done via drag and drop images to positions.
-Single click for multiselections, double click for single image select.
-  - **Crop And Rotate:** Access the crop and rotate tool at any time via a dedicated button.
-  - **Further Auto-organize:** Automatically organize images in their respective directories (products, blog, banners, etc.) for better organization.
-  - **Internal Model Enhancement:** Restructured the internal model responsible for filtering products for better readability and organization.
-  - **Database Scheme Changes:** Note that if you are upgrading from the previous VentoCart version, you will need to make adjustments:
-    - `category_filter` table: Added a new 'type' column.
-    - `options` table: Added a new 'image' column.
-    - `product_attribute` table: Added 'value_text' and  'attribute_n' columns.

-- **Revamped Blog Module:**
-  -  Preview now displays a thumbnail picture of the post and the date posted.

-- **New Modules:**
-  - Added Google Analytics tag module, general tag JS module for hosting necessary third-party tags, and category filters.

-- **Admin Categories Enhancement:**
-  - Admin categories now support filter module installation for specific categories in the "data" tab.
-Filters are available based on product options, attributes, manufacturers-brands, and availability.

-## Bug Fixes

-- Fixed numerous bugs found in both front-end and admin sections since the last version.

-## Versioning Changes

-- Versioning changed to start from 4.5.5.1. with an online check in the administration to notify you when there is a new version available.

-## Template Modifications

-- Added a side menu for the sidebar on mobile screens in the default template.

-- Removed unnecessary escapes.

-- Preload to memory product images for faster display on hover.

 ![image](https://github.com/captainerd/VentoCart/assets/58100748/e37c7923-4d03-496c-b40c-27587ada0645)